kristineccles/Introduction_to_R/README.md

 # Introduction to R

-This repository contains the documentation, background material, scripts, and data for a tutorial on the Introduction to R. This introductory workshop is greared towards people with a interest/ background in geography and environmental science.
+This repository contains the documentation, background material, scripts, and data for a tutorial on the Introduction to R. This introductory workshop is geared towards people with a interest/ background in geography and environmental science.

 ## Installation requirements

-This tutoria requires two things to be installed: The language R and the IDE Rstudio.
+This tutorial requires two things to be installed: The language R and the IDE Rstudio.
 The downloads can be accessed from the following websites.
-A variety of packages willl be used and will be instaled within the R environment using the command install.packages("packagename").
+A variety of packages will be used and will be instaled within the R environment using the command install.packages("packagename").

 1. Install R from https://cran.rstudio.com/